-NCAA DI Utility Player (who can pitch) playing in D1 Australian League, looking for a team for 2019 European Summer League
+NCAA DI Utility Player (who can pitch) playing in D1 Australian League (SIGNED IN SWITZERLAND FOR 2019)

 Name: Ryan Hooper